You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 4. Post an announcement or otherwise notify students about the survey.

-Follow the instructions to retrieve anonymous survey responses after the survey due date.
+Retrieve anonymous survey responses after the survey due date.
 The section "View and filter statistics" describes the simplest way to view Likert responses, while "View student analysis report" explains how to download all results including responses to the essay-type questions.

 Please return to the Commons page and rate the surveys after you've used them!